 And funny how life works out, José Bonaparte didn’t last long in Madrid, and he ended up returning to Vitoria to be closer to the French border… and also to the beautiful Pilar.
 The young woman was his mistress for years, while the husband, Frenchified and loyal to Bonaparte, put up with his role of a cuckold courtier.

 The thing is that between his age, the cheating and the pains, Pilar’s husband didn’t live much longer.
-He died in 1811, and his widow continued to share her bed with Napoleon’s brother until the summer of 1813 when an army of Spaniards, English and Portuguese surrounded the city and set out to win the battle of Vitoria.
+He died in 1811, and his widow continued to share her bed with Napoleon’s brother until the summer of 1813 when an army of Spaniards, British and Portuguese surrounded the city and set out to win the battle of Vitoria.

 The king, as fast as he could, packed the booty he had been keeping in his closet and leg it to French lands.
 His lover went with him, but once they were safe, they realised that they did not love each other that much anymore.
 There is no more passion between us, they must have said…